 You can go through this entire process without a lawyer, if you wish.
 However, an experienced employment lawyer can offer you a lot of help and advice throughout the process, which can be crucial if you later decide to file a lawsuit.
 For example, your official EEOC charge, your company's investigation, the EEOC's investigation, and more could all be used as evidence in court.
 A lawyer can help you make sure you are covering your bases and making a complete and accurate record.

-In addition, there are very tight timelines for taking action in a harassment case.
+Finally, there are very tight timelines for taking action in a harassment case.
 Once you receive a right-to-sue letter from the EEOC, for instance, you have only 90 days to file a lawsuit in federal court.
 A lawyer can make sure you meet these deadlines.
 And, a lawyer can try to settle your claims quickly, for as much money as possible, which might allow you to avoid the legal process altogether.